cloe-org/.github/colprac/README.md

 * Reviewers should remain engaged until the PR is merged.

-* The PR process is a conversation to improve code.
+* The PR process is a conversation aimed at improving code.
 Developers should justify their choices, and reviewers should seek clarification when needed.
-Both parties should approach feedback constructively and collaboratively, as the final goal of the PR is to have it merged.
+Both parties should approach feedback constructively and collaboratively, as the ultimate goal of the PR is to have it merged.

 ### Accidental breaking releases

-This section of the guidelines is specifically meant for the mantainers only.
+This section of the guidelines is specifically meant for the maintainers only.

-It is important to fix it **as soon as possible**, as otherwise people start using the breaking change, and reverting it later causes more problems (c.f.[ Murphy's law](https://en.wikipedia.org/wiki/Murphy%27s_law)).
+It is important to fix breaking changes **as soon as possible**, as otherwise people start using the breaking change, and reverting it later causes more problems (c.f.
+[Murphy's law](https://en.wikipedia.org/wiki/Murphy%27s_law)).

 To fix it: